kaspaFacts/BlockAnimator/README.md

 To run a demo, check what demo will be run at the bottom of demo.py, comment out any you do not wish to run, then run demo.py directly(in pycharm, right-click on demo.py and "Run"), a new mp4 video will be generated in the same folder next to demo.py

+FiftyBlocksDemo takes less than 1 second to generate 240p at 15 FPS, and 63 sec to generate 1080p at 60FPS